widelands/wl_addons_server/README.md

 I don’t know how long this "server" will be in use, so I’d better write some brief documentation about maintenance here.

-If you want to contribute a new add-on, [informations how to create add-ons can be found here.](https://github.com/widelands/widelands/blob/master/doc/sphinx/source/add-ons.rst)
+If you want to contribute a new add-on, [information how to create add-ons can be found here.](https://github.com/widelands/widelands/blob/master/doc/sphinx/source/add-ons.rst)

 If you do not wish to create a pull request for a new add-on here, it is also possible to submit add-ons on the forum: https://www.widelands.org/forum/topic/5073